briardew/codas/README.md

 ([available here](https://github.com/GEOS-ESM/GEOSadas)),
 a ship in a bottle, protractor, and a picture of Edith Piaf.

-## Setting up a CoDAS run/experiment directory
+## Setting up a CoDAS run directory on Discover
 The environment variable `$NOBACKUP` is pre-defined on Discover to point to your nobackup directory.
 Right now, this document assumes you are using a C shell variant, which is the default on Discover.
 It will be transitioned to Bash-like